• Skip to primary navigation

 Economic policy

-Uncertainty about policy direction makes it difficult for businesses to write business plans.
+Uncertainty about economic policy direction makes it difficult for businesses to write business plans.
 In fact, they consider the economic policy stance to predict where the economy will move in the next year.

 In addition, pessimism can also arise if policymakers take steps beyond market expectations (this does not mean the market dictates to policymakers).
 For example, the central bank raises interest rates too aggressively.